Douglas Edwards (alias)

 - 8 October 1969: ‘They Live On’: to mark the day of the heroic guerilla and to honour the memory of Ho Chi Minh, Tricontinental Committee are organising a meeting at Conway Hall (7.30pm).
 Speakers include Madam Lin Qui; there will also be revolutionary films from Cuba and Vietnam.'

 The group held office at 15 Lawn Road, London NW3; their publication was simply called Newsletter.
-(This publication should not be confused with the black power magazine The TriContinental Outpost set up by Ajoy Ghose, named in homage to the Havana organisation maybe, and appearing from 1969 - 1971.)
+(This publication should not be confused with the black power magazine The TriContinental Outpost set up by Ajoy Ghose, named in homage to the Havana organisation as well maybe, and appearing from 1969 - 1971.)

 Apart from the before mentioned, Douglas said he also went to 'some other funny sort of leftwing offshoot groups like the Dambusters Mobilising Committee'.
 He then contradicts himself when talking about a possible membership of the CND: 'I also visited the Campaign against Nuclear Disarmament headquarters once but I was never a member of that organisation and I can't think wy I was there now.
 I think I did have a membershipcard but it was all so long ago now.'